 Camera (with a Big Memory Card!)

 Alaska is a place that exceeds expectations.
 It’s bigger, grander, and more beautiful than I ever imagined.
 If you are even half as awed as I was when I first arrived in the Great Land, you’ll want to take a ton of photos.
-That makes a camera one of the most important things to add to your Alaska packing list.
-You’ll also want a high capacity memory card to make sure you have space for all those pictures.
+That makes a good camera one of the most important things to add to your Alaska packing list.
+You’ll also want a high capacity memory card to make sure you have space for all those amazing pictures.

 Other Packing Tips for Alaska